 - Other: thrift stores

 I’m really happy with how things all turned out.
 I know there are probably going to be a number of questions, but I’ll try to get the other, more detailed posts of the various DIY projects up in rapid fire so I can answer them a bunch as we go.
-And, if you’re liking this room transformation enough despite the wait, you can head to this contest page and click on my room’s images to vote.
 More details coming soon!